-Weld Terminals On/Remote - Set to "On" so the machine is in the ready to weld state.
+Weld Terminals On/Remote - Set to "On" and the machine is in the ready to weld state.

 Voltage Display Meter - This display will display three dashed lines when the machine is in the idle state.
 This indicates that voltage is not settable in this weld mode.
-While output is enabled, the actual welding voltage is displayed.
+While output is enabled, the actual welding voltage will be displayed.
 After welding, the meter holds the actual voltage value for 5 seconds.
-Output adjustment while in the "hold" period results in the "prior to operation" characteristics.
+Output adjustment while in the "hold" period results in the "prior to operation" characteristics stated above.
 The displays blink indicating that the machine is in the "hold" period.